LiroBenchmark/LiroBenchmark.github.io/datasets/MOROCO.md

 If you use this dataset in a published work, please cite the following:

 > Andrei M. Butnaru, Radu Tudor Ionescu.
 "MOROCO: The Moldavian and Romanian Dialectal Corpus".
 In Proceedings of ACL, pp. 688–698, 2019.
-[Read the fulll paper](https://www.aclweb.org/anthology/P19-1068/).
+[Read the full paper](https://www.aclweb.org/anthology/P19-1068/).

 or in .bibtex format: